STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/fitness_activity/README.md

 The accelerometer and gyroscope are configured in low-power mode at 26 Hz.

-The pressure sensor (LPS22HH) is connected through the sensor-hub interface and it is configured in low-noise mode at 25 Hz.
+The pressure sensor (LPS22DF) is connected through the sensor-hub interface and it is configured at 25 Hz with an averaging setting of 32.
 The sensor-hub configuration for this sensor is defined in the *ispu/shub.txt* file.

 The MotionFA library is provided as binary in the *ispu/lib* folder.